Site Architecture is a Ranking Problem, Not an Organization Problem

 The Practical Audit

-Open Screaming Frog or your crawler of choice.
-Pull the internal link data.
-Answer these questions:
+Open Screaming Frog or your crawler of choice, pull the internal link data, and answer these questions honestly, even if the answers make you uncomfortable:

 What are your most-linked pages?
-Usually your homepage, then your main nav pages.
-But are your priority content pages in the top 20?
-If your blog archive page has more internal links than your money pages, your architecture is working against you.
+Usually it's your homepage first, then your main nav pages, which is fine, but are your priority content pages in the top 20?
+If your blog archive page has more internal links than your money pages, your architecture is actively working against you, funneling authority to pages that don't convert while starving the ones that do.

 Where do your priority pages sit?
-Pull link counts for your most important pages.
-Are they receiving internal links from high-authority pages?
-Or are they orphaned, linked only from low-value sidebars and footers?
+Pull link counts for your most important pages and look at where those links come from: are they receiving internal links from high-authority pages that actually pass meaningful authority, or are they orphaned, linked only from low-value sidebars and footers that Google probably ignores?

 Can you trace authority flow?
-Pick an external link pointing to your site.
-Follow the internal links from that page.
-Where does authority flow?
-Does it reach your priorities?
-Or does it dissipate into blog archives and utility pages?
+Pick an external link pointing to your site, any one will do, and follow the internal links from that page: where does the authority flow?
+Does it eventually reach your priorities, or does it dissipate into blog archives and utility pages and dead ends that do nothing for your business?

 The Fix is Usually Simple

-For most sites, the architectural fix is boring:
+For most sites, the architectural fix is boring, unsexy, and straightforward, which is probably why so few people do it:

-3. Make sure your main categories link prominently to their priority content, not equally to everything.
+3. Make sure your main categories link prominently to their priority content rather than equally to everything, because equal linking is the same as saying nothing is more important than anything else.

-4. Stop adding more.
-Every new footer link, every new sidebar widget, every new "latest posts" module dilutes your architecture.
-Before adding anything, ask: is this more important than what's already linked?
+4. Stop adding more, because every new footer link, every new sidebar widget, every new "latest posts" module dilutes your architecture a little bit more, and before adding anything new, ask yourself honestly: is this more important than what's already linked?

-The sites that rank well aren't the ones with the cleverest architecture.
-They're the ones that made clear decisions about what matters and built their linking patterns to concentrate authority on those decisions.
+The sites that rank well aren't the ones with the cleverest architecture or the most sophisticated linking schemes - they're the ones that made clear decisions about what matters and built their linking patterns to concentrate authority on those decisions, which is simple to understand and hard to execute because it requires saying no to things that seem helpful.

-Architecture is declaration.
-Every link says "this matters."
-If you link to everything, you've declared that nothing matters more than anything else.
-Google hears you.
-And it treats your pages accordingly.
+Architecture is declaration, a statement of priorities made in links rather than words: every link says "this matters," and if you link to everything with equal weight, you've declared that nothing matters more than anything else, and Google hears you loud and clear, treating your pages accordingly.